nclsndr/hermes/README.md

 ---
 ### 🌍 Bridge: Server side

-You need to procure any kind of server able to allow specific port access (different from 80 and 443) — you'll need 3 ports.
+You need to procure any kind of server able to allow specific port access (different from 80 and 443) — you'll need 3 available ports.

 > All the code snippets provided below are gathered into this [example directory](https://github.com/nclsndr/hermes/tree/master/examples/basic-bridge)